Lecture Notes in Statistical Mechanics and Mesoscopics

-Let us first discuss how define the "entropy" without relaying on Boltzmann.
+Let us discuss how "entropy" is defined in "traditional thermodynamics" without relaying on Statistical Mechanics.
 The first step is to characterize any thermal state by empirical temperature $\theta$.
 This is well defined by the "zeroth law" of thermodynamics.
 The second step is to represent all the thermal states as points in a ${\bm{X} = (X,\theta)}$ space.
 Now we can define "adiabatic surface" as the set of states that can be reached via a reversible adiabatic process that does not involve exchange of energy with the environment.
 We can label each surface by an number ${S(\bm{X})}$, that we call "entropy" (with quotations marks).
 The convention would be that $S[A]<S[B]$ if we can get from $A$ to $B$ via an irreversible process.